T-Wesst/typescript/README.md

 - Function Return Types & Void: the absence of any type at all where a function does not return a value
 - Functions as Types: describe which type of function specifically to use with expected values/parameters
 - Unknown: any value can be stored similar to the any type, however, the type of the value must be checked in order to be reassigned.
+- Never: is the return type for functions that always throws an exception or never returns.